intro-to-data-science-21-workshop/05-AngelaDuarte-RegExp/README.md

 4. [_Hands-on Tutorial on Regular Expressions on R_](https://www.youtube.com/watch?v=uJKpz9T7mAg)
 5. [_R Regex Tester_](https://spannbaueradam.shinyapps.io/r_regex_tester/)

-## License

-The material in this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).

 ## Statement of contributions

 **Ana Deniz** prepared the main presentation material, the slides and the video.

 **Ángela Duarte Pardo** prepared the main presentation material, the tutorial exercises, and the video.

+## A note on the documents in the repo.
+In this repo, there are several documents related to the session on Regexps with Stringr.
+Specially interesting are:

+1. Regexps (.rmd, .html) has all the materials (explanation and solved exercises).

+2. RegexpExercises (.rmd) contains the instructions to the exercises for the audience to try out (no solutions!).

+3. Regular Expressions with Stringr (.pdf) contains the presentation.

+## License

+The material in this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).